NChang007/react-carousel/README.md

 The project's folder structure is as follows:

     src/: Contains the application's source code.
-        Carousel.jsx: The root component for the Carousel.
+        carousel: this folder hold both the component file and the styles file Carousel.jsx: The root component for the Carousel. carousel.css: The Styles for  the component
         Home.jsx: This is where we are using our carousel and dynamically feeding it the images. main.js: The entry point of the application. index.html: The HTML template for the application.